Background pattern

 Hypertension

-For most patients, the initial recommended dose is usually 5 to 20 mg once a day.
-Some patients may need a lower initial dose.
+For most patients, the initial recommended dose is 5 to 20 mg once daily.
+Some patients may need a lower initial dose

-The usual long-term dose is 20 mg once a day.
+The usual long-term dose is 20 mg once daily

 Heart Failure

-The initial recommended dose is usually 2.5 mg once a day.
-The doctor will gradually increase the dose until the appropriate dose is reached in your case.
-The usual long-term dose is 20 mg per day in one or two doses.
+The initial recommended dose is usually 2.5 mg once daily.
+Your doctor will gradually increase the dose until the appropriate dose for your case is reached.
+The usual long-term dose is 20 mg daily in one or two divided doses

-If you estimate that the action of Enalapril Tarbis 20 mg is too strong or too weak, inform your doctor or pharmacist.
+If you think the effect of Enalapril Tarbis 20 mg is too strong or too weak, tell your doctor or pharmacist

 If you take more Enalapril Tarbis than you should

 You should continue taking Enalapril Tarbis as prescribed.
-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for forgotten doses

 4. Possible Adverse Effects